 Hi Everyone!
-I’m going to walk you through a tricky part of using the Orton-Gillingham approach today: finding a starting point.
+I’m going to walk you through a tricky part of planning your Orton-Gillingham lessons today: finding a starting point.
 As a teacher or tutor using the Orton-Gillingham lesson plans, you want to make the best choice for your student, but that means gathering some pieces of the puzzle that show who they are as a reader.
 Spending time doing that will help you make an informed decision and get your student(s) on the right track.
 Finding a starting point is a very important step when beginning your Orton-Gillingham lessons.
 Having the proper tools to help you make this decision for your students is critical.
 I use this resource to assess my students when they are about to begin somewhere in a particular level, or are ready to exit a level.

-•What services are they currently receiving?
+- What services are they currently receiving?
 Are they working?
 If not, why?

 After gathering data, I am able to make a better judgement as to which O.G. pre/post test I will need at a particular level.
 Using a pre and post assessment system will give you a better snapshot of your student’s reading ability.
 Any other testing information provided from inside or outside school along with copies of an I.E.P. will help as well.